tonydawson1000/hashicorp-terraform-azure/README.md

 ### terraform show - reads and displays details from the state file
 ### terraform state list - shows a list of resources managed

+## AZ Cli
+### az group list -otable - shows all Resource Groups

-# The Networking Infrastruicture needs
+# The Networking Infrastructure needs

 ## To Setup a Terraform Project to store state remotlly
 ### 1) Create a providers.tf file